PCNOK? What is It, Its Mission, Members & Details

 - Variety Health Care

-PCNOK provides access to quality health care, helps doctors see more patients, and helps keep costs down for patients.
-Through PCNOK, Oklahoma physicians can save time by accessing comprehensive patient information in one place.
+Patient Care Network provides access to quality health care, helps doctors see more patients, and helps keep costs down for patients.
+Through the network, Oklahoma physicians can save time by accessing comprehensive patient information in one place.
 This allows doctors to spend more time with each patient and focuses attention on providing the best possible care.

 What are the benefits of using PCNOK?